csinva/csinva.github.io/_research_ovws/ovw_complexity.md

 - VC-dimension - measure of capacity of a function class that can be learned
   - cardinality of largest number of points which can be shattered

+# misc

+- bennet's logical depth (1988) - computational resources taken to calculate the results of a minimal length problem (combines computational complexity w/ kolmogorov complexity)
+- Effective measure complexity (Grassberger, 1986) quantifies the complexity of a sequence by the amount of information contained in a given part of the sequence that is needed to predict the next symbol
+- Thermodynamic depth (Lloyd and Pagels, 1988) relates the entropy of a system to the number of possible historical paths that led to its observed state
+- lofgren's interpretation and descriptive complexity
+  - convert between system and description
+- kaffman's number of conflicting constraints
+- Effective complexity (Gell-Mann, 1995) measures the minimal description length of a system’s regularities
+- Physical complexity (Adami and Cerf, 2000) is related to effective complexity and is designed to estimate the complexity of any sequence of symbols that is about a physical world or environment
+- Statistical complexity (Crutchfield and Young, 1989) is a component of a broader theoretic framework known as computational mechanics, and can be calculated directly from empirical data
+- Neural complexity (Tononi et al., 1994) - multivariate extension of mutual information that estimates the total amount of statistical structure within an arbitrarily large system.= the difference between the sum of the component’s individual entropies and the joint entropy of the system as a whole